xzuyn/ROCm-Guides/README.md

 `sudo apt install mainline`

-Launch mainline via the GUI and install the 5.19 kernel
+Launch mainline via the GUI and install the 5.19 kernel.

 ## Step 3:
 Reboot into the grub menu.